MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Power Apps licenses will continue to include Power Automate capabilities.
 However, flows will need to run within the context of the app, which refers to using the same data sources for triggers or actions as the app.
 Consuming standalone Power Automate flows unrelated to the app(s) will require purchase of a standalone Power Automate license.

-### Do all my users need to be licensed with the same Power Apps plan, or can I mix plans?
+### Do all my users need to be licensed with the same types of Power Apps licenses, or can I mix licenses?

 You can mix and match Power Apps licenses, and licenses that include Power Apps capabilities, across the users in your organization.